Planning for Less Stress When Supporting a Terminally Ill Loved One

 Consider Decluttering and Organizing Their Home

-One of the most formidable tasks for surviving family members is sorting through the belongings of a loved one who has recently passed away.
+One of the most formidable tasks for surviving family members is bereavement decluttering, or sorting through the belongings of a loved one who has recently passed away.
 Even a project as seemingly trivial as removing a closet’s contents can be weighted with emotions when so closely connected to death.
 That is why it may be beneficial to combine this time-consuming chore with an effective method for dealing with any feelings of bereavement or bewilderment.

 For the terminally ill and their family members, participation in an online grief support program can make all the difference in accepting impending death with clarity and positivity.
 Dealing with the decluttering task during life is becoming more of a preference for those who are aging or facing a terminal illness.
 Also known as dostdaning, the act of minimizing belongings and organizing the home can actually be therapeutic.
 You can offer to help your loved one work through this cleaning process and make sure they leave behind essentials that can help bereaved family members, such as online passwords and any pertinent account information.